appscode-cloud/ui-wizards/charts/stashappscodecom-restoresession-editor-options/README.md

 ## Configuration

-The following table lists the configurable parameters of the `stashappscodecom-repository-editor-options` chart and their default values.
+The following table lists the configurable parameters of the `stashappscodecom-restoresession-editor-options` chart and their default values.

 |         Parameter          |                    Description                     |             Default             |
 |----------------------------|----------------------------------------------------|---------------------------------|